 - (opt.) mentioned costuming or other requirements for attendees?3

-- If you submit your blurb via AON, the system will require these details before you finalise your blurb.
+- If you submit your blurb via this website, the system will require these details before you finalise your blurb.

-- If you submit your blurb via AON, the system will provide default values which will often be good enough.
+- If you submit your blurb via this website, the system will provide default values which will often be good enough.
 However, you should check these items before you submit your blurb.
 If you don't, the organisers may have little choice but to assume that the default is correct.

 - These items are not required, but can enhance the appeal of the blurb and event.